Oral History - Peter Delfs

 Overview

-Peter worked as a teacher for over five decades all over Western Australia from Tom Price Margaret River.
+In 1952, Peter was born in Perth, Western Australia and by 1954 the family moved to Northam where his father worked for the railways.
+Peter worked as a teacher for over five decades all over Western Australia from Tom Price to Margaret River.
 He talks about his teaching career, his family and his community involvement.
+He also talks about how in July 1900 his Great Grandfather, Captain John Delfs, and others rescued eight men stranded on the sunken ship the 'Katinka'.

 Historical information

-Peter was educated at the government school and then Marist Brothers Convent in Northam.
-On leaving school, he attended Claremont Teachers College and after graduation in 1972 was posted to Tom Price Primary School, where he taught for three years.
-After marriage to his wife Cherry in 1977 the family moved to Kunnunurra, Wickham and eventually Margaret River.
+Peter was educated at a government school, and afterwards, studied at the Marist Brothers Convent in Northam.
+Upon leaving school, he attended Claremont Teachers College, and after graduation in 1972 was posted to Tom Price Primary School, where he taught for three years.

 After five decades of teaching, Peter retired.
 He describes how the role of the teacher has changed and how children are still as inquisitive and keen to learn but their attention span has diminished.

-He has written a book, 'Katinka', based on Hamelin Bay history.
-In July 1900 his Great Grandfather, Captain John Delfs, and others rescued eight men stranded on the sunken ship the 'Katinka'.
+He has written a book, 'Katinka', based on Hamelin Bay history. - in July 1900, his Great Grandfather, Captain John Delfs, and others rescued eight men stranded on the sunken ship the 'Katinka'.

 For a copy of the full transcript, please contact us at oralhistory@busseltonhistoricalsociety.org.au